2010 Australian Grand Prix

-The 2010 Australian Grand Prix (formally the 2010 Formula 1 Qantas Australian Grand Prix) was a Formula One motor race held on 28 March 2010 at the Melbourne Grand Prix Circuit in Melbourne, Victoria, Australia.
+The 2010 Australian Grand Prix (formally the 2010 Formula 1 Qantas Australian Grand Prix) was a Formula One motor race held on 28 March 2010 at the Albert Park Circuit in Melbourne, Victoria, Australia.
 It was the second round of the 2010 Formula One World Championship.
 McLaren driver Jenson Button won the 58-lap race starting from fourth position.
 Robert Kubica finished second for the Renault team and Ferrari driver Felipe Massa was third.

-The victory was Button's first of the season; the result moved him to third place in the Drivers' Championship, two points behind Massa and a further four adrift of Fernando Alonso.
-Lewis Hamilton dropped to fourth while Nico Rosberg maintained fifth position.
+The victory was Button's first of the season; the result moved him to third place in the World Drivers' Championship, two points behind Massa and a further four adrift of Alonso.
+Hamilton dropped to fourth while Rosberg maintained fifth position.
 McLaren reduced the gap to Ferrari in the World Constructors' Championship to be sixteen points behind.
 Mercedes increased their hold on third place, while Renault's strong result allowed them to tie with Red Bull for fourth place, with seventeen races left in the season.

 Background

 The Grand Prix was contested by twelve teams with two drivers each.
 The teams (also known as constructors) were Red Bull, Mercedes, McLaren, Ferrari, Renault, Williams, Force India, Sauber, Toro Rosso, Lotus, Hispania and Virgin.
 Tyre supplier Bridgestone brought four different tyre types to the race: two dry compounds (soft "options" and hard "primes) and wet-weather compounds (intermediates and full wet).
 The Soft compound was distinguished by a green stripe on the tyre's side-walls with the Wet compound tyre identified by a green line at the bottom of the tyre's central groove.
 As was the case for all of the 2010 Grands Prix, the rules stipulated that all cars should use both types of tyre during the course of the race unless the driver used any one of two wet-weather compounds.
 Each driver was limited to eleven sets of dry tyres for the weekend.
 The circuit organisers installed a new combination kerb on the turn nine apex and artificial grass along with kerbs were extended downstream on the exits of the second and twelfth turns.

-Before the race Ferrari driver Fernando Alonso led the Drivers' Championship with 25 points, ahead of team-mate Felipe Massa (18 points) and McLaren driver Lewis Hamilton (15).
+Before the race Ferrari driver Fernando Alonso led the World Drivers' Championship with 25 points, ahead of team-mate Felipe Massa (18 points) and McLaren driver Lewis Hamilton (15).
 Sebastian Vettel was fourth on twelve points and Nico Rosberg of Mercedes was fifth on ten points.
-In the Constructors' Championship Ferrari were leading with 43 points, twenty-two points ahead of their rival McLaren in second.
+In the World Constructors' Championship Ferrari were leading with 43 points, twenty-two points ahead of their rival McLaren in second.
 Mercedes were in third place with 18 points with Red Bull a further two points adrift in fourth.
 Force India were in fifth on two points.
 Alonso had won the previous race in Bahrain with his team-mate Massa finishing second.
 Hamilton secured third place.